 I used to subscribe to Money Week as it has much worth reading – but the continual drip drip of articles designed largely to create a sense of fear and panic (and sell Special Reports) was, in the end, just too much.
 I had to stop before I slashed my wrists.
 One thing I do remember though before cancelling my subscription 3 or 4 years ago was its editor, Merryn Somerset-Webb, writing about how financially stupid it was for us English to own our own homes.
 Apparently, she had just sold her house in Battersea and was going to rent from then on.
 Hmmm I wonder how she feels about that now.
 Not so smug, I wager.

 Probably the two most reliable property forecasts I have read are Savills where you can see likely growth region by region:

-In short both forecast that growth in areas outside London and its environs is expected to be steady and moderate (between 2-5% a year on average) over the next 5 years.
+In short, both forecast that growth in areas outside London and its environs are expected to be steady and moderate (between 2-5% a year on average) over the next 5 years.
 That, to me, seems about right.

 As those of you who have attended our investor evenings know from my talks house prices are set to rise faster than rents and, as prices rise, yields will fall.
 At The House Crowd, we have had a good run at buying properties at rock bottom prices but it is becoming tougher to find the deals.
 Rather than sitting round moaning about ‘Who Moved My Cheese’ (Google it if you don’t know what I’m on about) we have to adapt to changing market conditions.
 We have been discussing this and have several potential strategies to accommodate changes in the market.
 We will be developing these in 2014 and will, of course, keep you informed.